kgoebber/metpy_thebook/_sources/weather_technology/atmospheric_forces/coriolis_force.md

 $$f = 2 \Omega sin(\phi)$$

-where *φ* is the latitude and Ω is the Coriolis constant, which is
+where $\phi$ is the latitude and Ω is the Coriolis constant, which is
 $7.292 \cdot 10^{-5} s^{-1}$.
 The strength of the Coriolis parameter increases with increasing latitude ({numref}`Fig. %s <coriolis>`) and is maximized at the poles (not shown).